uggla/PAServerDockerfile/README.rst

 The dockerfile will try to automate and produce a system configuration similar as the above procedure.

-Variation from the initial procedure :
+Variations from the initial procedure :

 - Installation uses a docker image to easily deploy new servers and improve security.